adedamola-toye/Personal-Portfolio-Page/README.md

-#  Recreating a Personal-Portfolio-Page as a project for Freecodecamp Responsive Design Course
+#  Recreating a Personal-Portfolio-Page as a project for Freecodecamp's Responsive Design Course
 Github Page: https://adedamola-toye.github.io/Personal-Portfolio-Page/